AhmedSalem00/CareComm/README.md

 FavoritesCubit
 The FavoritesCubit is responsible for loading, adding, and removing products from the favorites list.
 It communicates with SharedPreferences to persist the data.

-FavoritesState
+ProductState
-The states that FavoritesCubit can emit include:
+The states that ProductCubit can emit include:

 ProductInitial: The initial state before data is loaded.
 ProductLoaded: The state when the data has been successfully loaded.